jonathanhogg/coderdojo-sequencer/Connect.md

-On a Mac: open the LXTerminal program and navigate to the folder where `touchpad_listener.py` is saved (if you're not familiar with the terminal have a look at [this short and helpful tutorial](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) which will get you up to speed).
+**On a Mac**: open the LXTerminal program and navigate to the folder where `touchpad_listener.py` is saved (if you're not familiar with the terminal have a look at [this short and helpful tutorial](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) which will get you up to speed).
 Now type

 `sudo python touchpad_listener.py`